kavispires/line-distribution/README.md

-# line-distribution
+# Music Group Member Line Distribution

 This is a personal project based on many K-pop line distribution videos on youtube which shows how much each member of a group is singing.

+For a live version of this application, click [here](https://kavispires.github.io/line-distribution).

 ## How to Launch the Application

-Copy and open www/index.html.
+Download project and open www/index.html.

 ## How to Use the Application